-The purpose of this report is solely to describe the scope of our testing of compliance and the results of that testing.
+The purpose of this report on internal control over compliance is solely to describe the scope of our testing of internal controls over compliance and the results of that testing based on the requirements of the Master Programs Funding Agreement.
 Accordingly, this report is not suitable for any other purpose.